nicholas-fong/Hong-Kong-Trails-GPX-KML/METHOD.md

 The elevation profile of the `GPX tracks` and `GPX routes` is added using codes from [SRTM-GeoTIFF](https://github.com/nicholas-fong/SRTM-GeoTIFF) and [NASA Digital Elevation Model](https://earthdata.nasa.gov/learn/articles/new-aster-gdem)

-After that, the elevation of the `GeoJSON` is added using codes from [SRTM-GeoTIFF](https://github.com/nicholas-fong/SRTM-GeoTIFF).
-KML is also created from the `GeoJSON` using codes from [KML-to-GeoJSON](https://github.com/nicholas-fong/KML-to-geoJSON).
+The elevation of the `GeoJSON` is added using codes from [SRTM-GeoTIFF](https://github.com/nicholas-fong/SRTM-GeoTIFF).

+KML is created from `GeoJSON` using codes from [KML-to-GeoJSON](https://github.com/nicholas-fong/KML-to-geoJSON).